 The security challenges facing India are varied and complex.
 India has two unsettled borders.
 The country has experienced four major conventional border wars besides an undeclared war fought in Kargil in 1999.
 She is engaged in an externally abetted proxy war for the last several years in Jammu and Kashmir and has been combating terrorism perpetuated by militant and terrorist groups sponsored by a foreign State.
 At the same time, a number of insurgencies, spurred by tribal and ethnic aspirations in addition to left wing ideologies are being tackled in various parts of the country.
 A number of nuclear weapon states are in India’s neighborhood.

 The Indian Army has to maintain a high level of readiness for war in varied terrain conditions and should have the capability to operate in the complete spectrum of conflict.
-The Indian Army Doctrine (hereinafter referred to as the ‘Doctrine’) outlines a framework for a better understanding of the approach to warfare and provides the foundation for its practical application.
+The Indian Army Doctrine outlines a framework for a better understanding of the approach to warfare and provides the foundation for its practical application.
 In the Indian context, a war against either of the two adversaries will start in the mountains and thereafter may spillover to the plains, deserts or the Indian Ocean.
 In the plains and deserts of the Western Sector, large number of habitats have come up.
 These will not permit large scale manoeuvres by the mechanised forces.

 Unlike the other major oceans of the world, the Indian Ocean is bounded by landmasses.
 Flow of shipping into the Indian Ocean is impeded by many sensitive choke points.
 Indian Ocean can be accessed from the West only via the Cape of Good Hope; from the North via the Straits of Hormuz and the Persian Gulf; from the East via the Straits of Malacca, the Sunda and Lombok-Straits and the Ombai-Wetar-Straits.
 It is well known that oil is a critical factor in influencing the geo-political strategies of a nation, and any disturbance in its supply could have serious security ramifications.
 Considering the fact that India, China and Japan are relying on oil shipments to push forward their economies, it is natural that these countries are sensitive to the security of the sea-lanes of communication (SLOCs) and choke points of the region.